 You Have to Practice Feeling Sexy

-Yesterday, I was brought in as a consultant to a big company that wanted insights into what made women feel good about themselves.
 What makes a woman feel sexy?
 How can she sustain that feeling if she can get there?
-I love questions that ask "How?"
-The honest truth is that on most days, for many women — our self image can really take a beating.
+But on most days, for many of us, self-image can really take a beating.

 Many of us want to be seen as hot and sexy.
-And perhaps most of all, we want to feel like those women look in those women's magazines sipping a Margarita with knowing smoky eyes.
+And perhaps most of all, we want to feel like the models in women's magazines sipping Margaritas with smoky knowing eyes.
 We just know that they are about to have the most incredible experiences in the universe.
-Right?
-Maybe?
-Who knows but sometimes I feel confronted by them.

-Seeing those images can make me feel just not enough.
-More than that — it is this feeling that I will never have in my life what I truly want because I don't look like that.
-And it really doesn't matter how old you are, it can be really hard to look like the images of women that we are surrounded with on a daily basis.
+Seeing those images can make me feel like I'm not enough.
+It is this feeling that I will never have what I truly want because I don't look like that.
+And it really doesn't matter how old you are, it's hard to look like these women.
 This is not news.
-But it's impact on women is still real.
+But the impact on women is real.

 "I want to get so lost in my own wanton sexiness that orgasms flow from me like a waterfall.
-I don't want much — I just want to dance in my own inner sexy wildness!
-Is that asking for so much?"
+I don't want much — I just want to dance in my own inner sexy wildness."

 I get it.

-They are not alone, and sometimes I have really been confronted with my own self loathing.
-It is shocking that I can still go to those places of calling myself names.
-After all, this true confession is being spoken by a woman who has professed to the world that I have conquered body shame and self acceptance by embracing my sexual pleasure.
+They are not alone, and sometimes I have been confronted with my own self-loathing.
+It is shocking that I can still call myself names.
+After all, this true confession is being spoken by a woman who has professed to the world that I have conquered body shame and embrace my sexual pleasure.

-But everyday, when I wake up and my feet touch the ground, it takes a little bit of courage to love myself just as I am — and that is the truth.
-To say anything else would be to over promise healing like those 30 day miracle diets on television.
+But every day, when I wake up and my feet touch the ground, it takes a little bit of courage to love myself just as I am.
+That is the truth.
+To say anything else would be to over-promise healing like those 30-day miracle diets on TV.

-Recently in The Wall Street Journal was a great article, "Conquering Fear," which is all about those nasty little voices in our heads that tell us that we are not enough — that we are fat and stupid.
-That our bodies are ugly and that our boss hates us.
+A great article in The Wall Street Journal, "Conquering Fear," discusses those nasty little voices in our heads that tell us that we are not enough.
+We are fat and stupid.
+Our bodies are ugly.
+Our bosses hate us.

-Every time I watch them — I get taken out of how I was "feeling" when I made those videos and I get stuck in how I believe I look.
+Sometimes, I get stuck in how I believe I look.
 I hate my neck.
 My face is too round.
-I have a double chin in that angle.
+I have a double chin from certain angles.
 And I stop feeling sexy.
-Instead I get filled with self doubt and worry.
+Instead, I get filled with self-doubt and worry.

-This is what I can promise.
-If you work on embracing who you are, every single day just like a religious practice — things will change in your world.
+If you work on embracing who you are, every single day just like a religious practice, things will change in your world.

 In so many ways, it is like developing a healthy eating and exercising plan.
-There is a lot of self-encouragement and coaching that has to happen.
-I have to do it too — even now.
+There is a lot of self-encouragement that has to happen.
+I do it too.

-The voices of fear that tell us that we are not enough — or are broken in some way — don't ever really go completely away.
+The voices of fear that tell us that we are not enough, or are broken in some way and don't go completely away.

-I hope that by showing up and being honest about how I feel and how I move through all of the hatefulness that I can throw at myself will inspire you to do it too.
-The fact is that most of the time these days — I feel smoking!
+However, most of the time these days, I feel smoking.
 I have a swagger to my step and kick to my heels.
-I dress like a diva with a wink!
-And I still feel bad about my neck a lot.
-You see — I still have really big moments of self loathing.
-It's all a part of the process...
+I dress like a diva with a wink.
+And I still feel bad about my neck.
+I still have big moments of self-loathing.
+That is part of the process.